 HOUSING & FACILITIES

-For a virtual tour of Founders Hall:
+Take a virtual tour of the St. George Towers:

 Other housing options include the following, which range in prices.
 Please be advised that accommodations at these establishments (with the exception of owner vacation rentals) are also basic, dormitory style rooms.
 Double occupancy rooms are offered at lower rates, so accepted scholars may choose to room together for a cost-saving option.
 Please do not hesitate to contact us with questions.